carlosvint/BK21-Technical-Portfolio/Computer-vision-project/Readme.md

 ```
 python main.py --dataset CIFAR10 --model conformer
 ```
+the model will be saved in the directory specified at config/config.yaml

 The modified implementation is also able to run a linear evaluation and TSNE with the conformer model.
 ```